WV-design/Trinity-toolhead/README.md

 ## Print Settings:
-* Layer height: 0.2mm for the body and ducts, 0.1mm for the apex clips and belt clamp.
+* Layer heights
+  - body: <=0.2mm
+  - ducts: ideally ~0.1mm to make them smoother but anything will work
+  - apex clips: ~0.1mm so the different thicknesses print properly
+  - belt clamp plate ideally <= 0.12mm to get the teeth to interface with the belt better
-* Wall count: 6- only walls
+* Wall count: => 5
-* Top/bottom layers: ~ 6
+* Top/bottom layers: => 6
-* Infill: shouldnt really matter because of the walls and top layers
+* Infill: shouldnt really matter because of the walls and top layers but => 20% is nice for printing
-* Counterbore holes partially bridged is recommended
 * Print it **slowly**, strength and layer adhesion are important for the toolhead's performance.

+### Print settings:
+* Layer height: anything between 0.04-0.2mm should be fine.
+Consider a smaller (~0.12mm) layer height for the ducts
+* Wall count: ~6-solid(only walls).
+* Print it slowly, strength and layer adhesion are important for the toolhead's performance.
+The easiest way to do this is to limit the flowrate in the slicer.

+### material choice:
+> [!NOTE]
+> * Fiber filled filaments are preferred because of the increase in stiffness.
+> * The apex clips should NOT be printed in a brittle material or be annealed!
+* < 70C ABS
+* < 100C PC-PBT
+* PC (look for a Tg of ~130C or higher, the rest is blended/impure and may creep)
+* PET (annealed)
+* PPS (annealed) (also what chamber temp are you planning to go for?? poor fans...)

 ### materials: